canjs/canjs/guides/getting-started-tutorial/define.md

 ```

 As mentioned in the last chapter, we've done something different with our
-Application State than we’ve done with the other instances of `can.Map` in the past.
+AppState than we’ve done with the other instances of `can.Map` in the past.
 We’ve
 made use of `can.Map`'s `define` plugin (i.e., the `define` attribute of the
 `extend` method's parameter) — something we included as part of our CanJS custom
 download.
 In fact, if you noticed, we used the `define` plugin in the